 Thanks for your comment Nilza!
 I think it would totally work with grapes from the store (or even already-made grape juice!)
 I think I'll also try it this way when I don't have any to harvest.
 Have a great day!

-Nilza Marie Santana-Castillo from California on September 15, 2018:
+Nilza Marie Santana-Castillo from Adventuring on September 15, 2018: